sarahciston/codingcare/posts/0critintro.md

-form: manifesto, toolkit, caldron, zine
+form: manifesto, toolkit, caldron, zine, prototypes, guides, documents of processes

 >"the manifesto has given way to the tool kit.
 The manifesto form of often dogmatic proclamations has yielded to a more open-ended organization of practices.
 Radical tool kits in particular gather instruments and resources that serve as practical philosophies and modes of organizing in difficult circumstances. [...] tool kits can be shape-shifting genres that variously provide guidance for rerouting, or reinforcing, sociopolitical practices" (Gabrys 2019).

 >"to refigure the terms that would signify a particular position in an identity politic as terms that indicate a practice, a method.
 Disability, queerness, open source — not as identities, or groups I belong to, but as modes of doing, of how I practice myself.
 Being an outsider means that the question of theory and practice — how practice is affected by theory, how theory is constructed by practice — becomes the most important one.
 Membership to particular groups and experiences is often predicated on the visual — whether someone “looks like” they belong or not — which means that my membership to most groups must rely on something else.
 My belonging has more to do with how I enact that group’s politic" (Hedva, "Belonging", 2018)